mesosphere-backup/mesos-cli/README.rst

 All commands have their own options and parameters.
 Make sure you run `mesos [command] --help` to get the potential options.

 Most commands take a `task-id` as parameter.
 This does not need to be an exact match and for commands where it makes sense, can match multiple tasks.
-Supposed your cluster is running the following tasks:
+Suppose your cluster is running the following tasks:

     hadoop.myjob.12345-1928731